amir-bio/github-actions-stats/README.md

 ## 🌟 Upcoming Features
 - List all workflows
-- List all runs for a workflow (up to last 100)
 - Provide number of workflows that successed, and the ones that failed (future: more detailed explanation of failed, e.g. cancelled vs failed; failed after how long?)
 - Provide basic stats for the given runs for a workflow, e.g. min, max, mean, 80th, 90th, 95th, 99th percentile
 - List all runs for a workflow with a variable time based start window
 - Number of workflows run per day (with possibility of filtering by a given workflow)
 - Filtering based on the branch that workflows ran on?
-- App to provide better UI/UX and allow for more sophisticated expansions and actions